 Start by sealing any vents and door covers to prevent moisture from entering your crawl space.
 Installing a dehumidifier will keep the air dry, and encapsulating your crawl space with a durable liner will prevent water from entering.

 To avoid all types of fungi, including dry rot, you must keep the space completely dry and free of moisture.
 This will create an inhospitable environment for any type of fungi to grow and will keep the space completely dry and healthy.
 Our waterproofing experts at AquaGuard are ready to help keep your space dry!

 Avoid Dry Rot with AquaGuard

 Protect your home from dry rot damage by calling our experts at AquaGuard.
-We offer free inspections to assess the area and provide recommendations on how to protect your home from dry rot.
-We service Georgia, including Atlanta, Marietta, Decatur and nearby areas such as Lawrenceville, Alpharetta, Sandy Springs, Stone Mountain, Norcross, Athens, Gainesville, and Roswell.
+We offer free dry rot inspections to assess the area and provide recommendations on how to protect your home.
+We offer dry rot inspections and prevention treatments in We service Georgia, including Atlanta, Marietta, Decatur and nearby areas such as Lawrenceville, Alpharetta, Sandy Springs, Stone Mountain, Norcross, Athens, Gainesville, and Roswell.